-57. Where a bill is dishonoured, the measure of Measure of damages, which shall be deemed to be liquidated damages, parties to shall be as followsdamages against dishonoured bill.
+60. Where a bill is dishonoured, the measure of damages, which shall be deemed to be liquidated damages, shall be as follows-

-(a) The holder may recover from any party liable on the bill, and the drawer who has been compelled to pay the bill may recover from the acceptor, and an indorser who has been compelled to pay the bill may recover from the acceptor, or from the drawer, or from a prior indorser -

-- The amount of the bill; (i) - Interest thereon from the time of presentment (ii) for payment, if the bill is payable on demand, and from the maturity of the bill in any other case:

-(iii) The expenses of noting, or, when protest is necessary, and the protest has been extended, the expenses of protest.

-(6) In the case of a bill which has been dishonoured abroad, in lieu of the above damages, the holder may recover from the drawer or an indorser, and the drawer or an indorser who has been compelled to pay the bill may recover from any party liable to him, the amount of the re-exchange with interest thereon until the time of payment.

-(c) Where by this Act interest may be recovered as damages, such interest may, if justice require it, be withheld wholly or in part, and where a bill is expressed to be payable with interest at a given rate, interest, as damages, may or may not be given at the same rate as interest proper.
+- (a) the holder may recover from any party liable on the bill, and the drawer who has been compelled to pay the bill may recover from the acceptor, and an indorser who has been compelled to pay the bill may recover from the acceptor, or from the drawer, or from a prior indorser- - (i) the amount of the bill; - (ii) interest thereon from the time of presentment for payment, if the bill is payable on demand, and from the maturity of the bill in any other case; - (iii) the expenses of noting, or, when protest is necessary, and the protest has been extended, the expenses of protest; - (b) in the case of a bill which has been dishonoured abroad, in lieu of the above damages, the holder may recover from the drawer or an indorser, and the drawer or an indorser who has been compelled to pay the bill may recover from any party liable to him, the amount of the re-exchange with interest thereon until the time of payment; - (c) where by this Act interest may be recovered as damages, such interest may, if justice require it, be withheld wholly or in part, and where a bill is expressed to be payable with interest at a given rate, interest, as damages, may or may not be given at the same rate as interest proper.

+Transferor by delivery, and transferee

-58. (1) Where the holder of a bill payable to bearer negotiates it by delivery without endorsing it, he is called a "transferor by delivery".
+61. (1) Where the holder of a bill payable to bearer negotiates it by delivery without indorsing it, he is called a "transferor by delivery".